KunFuCutsMan/kfcmanwebsite2/content/posts/2024/08/journey-to-creating-a-website.md

-+++
+---
+Title: The Journey to Creating this Website
+Date: 2024-08-09T16:34:56-06:00
-title = 'The Journey to Creating this Website' date = 2024-08-09T16:34:56-06:00 summary = 'As it turns out its not as simple as "make HTML and hit upload"' tags = ['programming', 'neocities', 'hugo'] includeTOC = true draft = false
+Summary: 'As it turns out its not as simple as "make HTML and hit upload"'

-+++
+Tags:
+    - Programming
+    - Neocities
+    - Hugo

+Params:
+    Stylesheets:
+        - content.css

+includeTOC: true
+draft: false
+---

 For a while now I've been meaning to make my own website.
 In other ocasions I've designed what my "ideal website" would look like but I've never taken it in to _actually_ uploading my site to the internet.